 “Stuff your eyes with wonder, live as if you’d drop dead in ten seconds.
 See the world.
 It’s more fantastic than any dream made or paid for in factories.” – Ray Bradbury

 Who am I?

 I’m Leah and I’m a travel addict.

-When I got my first passport only two years ago I had no idea the incredible journeys I would eventually embark on.
+When I got my first passport only three years ago I had no idea the incredible journeys I would eventually embark on.